basp/nanibot/README.md

 ## generation of (random) tokens

-Once you have such a map you're able to generate random stuff that's famous for utterly nonsense most of the time even though it seems to make sense...
+Once you have such a map you're able to generate random stuff that's famous for being utterly nonsense most of the time (even though it seems to make sense at a glimpse) and hauntingly insightful and some times (when the stars align).
-Sometimes.

 0. Our initial state is an empty list `[token()]` *S* and the `memory` dictionary as described above.
 Additionaly we picked a key *K* from the known keys in `memory`.